hernantz/blog/content/init.md

 Date: 2013-07-03 18:06
 Category: Personal
 Tags: pelican, ideas
-Summary: This is my not-sexy static new blog
+Summary: This is my not-sexy new static blog.

 This is my not-sexy static new blog.
 It starts with a single post and a single blog.
 I hope this is not one of those things I start and abandon.